About the Program

 Fourth Graders “travel” the State of Israel.
 This experiential social studies unit introduces them to the uniqueness of our relationship with Israel — its geography, people, culture, language and history — and encourages them to develop their own personal relationship with Israel.
 In addition, our classes virtually meet a 4th or 5th grade class in Israel.
 The special connection that all Jews around the world feel to Israel gives us an opportunity to be turned into a “live” connection.
 Students communicate with each other during the year, sharing things about themselves, their Jewish community, city and country and participate in two video conferences, the most awaited program of the year.

 Our Fifth Grade students will learn post-biblical heroes/sheroes.
 Students will have an understanding of what it means to be a hero.
 They each will research the life of Jewish personalities and present their findings in a Jewish Heroes Living Museum.
 In addition, students will learn from special guests who have made an impact in the Jewish world.

 We know how busy middle school can be.
-Therefore, our Sixth Grade program is scheduled once per week on Fridays from 4:15 to 7:30 pm, which includes mandatory attendance at Shabbat services.
-Please note that the Friday track only is available to students with intermediate or advanced Hebrew.
+Therefore, our Sixth Grade program is scheduled once per week on Sundays from 9:30 AM to 12:30 PM or Fridays from 4:15 PM to 7:30 PM.
+The Friday class includes attending kabbalat shabbat services.

 - The prayer curriculum focuses on the Shabbat morning and afternoon services and the specific prayers required for becoming a B’nai Mitzvah.